beginning of content

 3. If you do order takeaway food, choose the healthiest options.
 LiveLighter has ideas on how to swap high-kilojoule meals for healthier choices.

-4. Commit to one more way to increase your level of physical activity.
-Adults should do at least 30 minutes of moderate-intensity physical activity on all days of the week, if possible.
+4. Commit to one more way you can increase your level of physical activity.
 This could include fast walking or cycling.
 You may need to do more to lose weight.
 Speak to your doctor for advice.

-5. Identify the week’s danger zones.
+5. Identify your weaknesses.
 These are times when you might find yourself eating lots of foods that are high in fat and sugar because you are eating out or feel tired or stressed.
 Plan your week so that you can limit those foods.
-But don’t be too strict — an indulgence from time to time is fine.
+However, don't be too strict — an indulgence from time to time is fine.

 Resources and support